ClickCease

 Related Posts

-Woman blames mesothelioma on Johnson & Johnson baby powder
+Woman Blames Mesothelioma on Johnson & Johnson Baby Powder

 South Carolina consumers trust companies to provide safe and effective products.
 When these expectations are violated, an individual’s safety, health and well-being may be at risk.
 An out-of-state woman is currently seeking $28 million from Johnson & Johnson, claiming that baby powder contaminated with asbestos caused her to develop mesothelioma.